Automatic Transmission Operation

 Let’s take a closer look at what is meant by a transmission/vehicle platform.

-A front-wheel drive (FWD) platform is where the drivetrain sits sideways, or transverse, in the vehicle.
-These transmissions are actually called transaxles.
+A front-wheel drive (FWD) platform is where the engine and transaxle sit sideways, or transverse, in the vehicle.
+FWD transmissions are typically called transaxles.
 A transaxle is a compact design that combines both the transmission and the differential in one housing.
 This makes them ideal for mid-size and small vehicles.
-In recent years, new types of transaxles have become common, such as CVTs (continuously variable transaxles) and DCTs (dual-clutch transaxles).
-Even though the terms transmission and transaxle are often used interchangeably, technically a transaxle is a single unit that contains both a transmission and a differential and sits transverse in the vehicle.
+In recent years the other transaxle designs such as CVTs (continuously variable transaxles) and DCTs (dual-clutch transaxles) are popular is smaller vehicles.

-A rear-wheel drive (RWD) platform, on the other hand, is found in most light-duty pickup trucks.
-Here, the transmission sits longitudinally, meaning in line with the vehicle’s drive wheels.
-In this setup, the transmission and differential are separate units.
-This layout is common for trucks and larger vehicles where towing and durability are a priority.
+A rear-wheel drive (RWD) platform, on the other hand, is found in most light-duty pickup trucks and large SUV’s.
+Here, the transmission sits longitudinally, meaning its in line with the vehicle’s drive wheels.
+In this setup, the transmission and differential are often separate units.
+This layout is common for trucks and larger vehicle SUV’s where towing and durability are a priority.

 One important misconception is that transmissions somehow produce power.
-That isn’t true.
-The engine produces power, while the transmission provides a way to deliver that power to the drive wheels in a controlled and efficient manner.
+This isn’t the case.
+An engine produces power while a transmission provides a way to deliver that power to the drive wheels in a controlled and efficient manner.
 Gear ratios are what make this possible.
-For example, let’s look at ratios from a GM 6L90 transmission.
+Let’s look at ratios from a GM 6L90 transmission.

 Remember: transmissions do not add power.
 In fact, they actually consume a small amount of engine power due to friction and how torque flows through the gear sets.